 About the Data

 The numbers represent medical diagnoses of TBI that occurred anywhere U.S. forces are located, including the continental U.S. The diagnosis and severity of injury were determined using ICD-9 codes.
-Importantly, these numbers are not all deployment-related; over 80% of TBIs occur in a non-deployed setting.
+Importantly, these numbers are not all deployment-related; over 80% of TBIs are diagnosed in a non-deployed setting.
 Common causes of TBI include crashes in privately owned and military vehicles, falls, sports and recreation activities, and military training.

 DoD Worldwide Medical Diagnoses of TBI